 Take Off and Landing

 Takeoff and landing are critical phases of airline flights that involve significant operational challenges and are frequent stages for most air crashes.
+An interesting statistic: while the landing is when most plane crashes occur, most crashes involving a forced landing were the least fatal.

 Cruise

 While statistically the safest phase of flight, plane crashes can still occur during the cruise, often due to unforeseen technical or weather issues.
+According to the most recent data, 11,034 plane crashes occurred during this step.
+Most plane crashes during the maneuvering and cruise stages tend to have a higher fatality rate.

 Approach

 During the approach, pilots must navigate various factors such as altitude, speed, and external conditions to reach the runway safely.
+According to the most recent data, there have been 8,077 air crashes during this step.

 Where Do Most Air Crashes Occur?

-Most air crashes in the United States tend to occur near airports during the critical takeoff and landing phases.
-These phases involve complex maneuvers and have a higher accident rate due to the proximity to the ground and other obstacles, increasing the likelihood of collisions, runway excursions, and other plane crashes.
+Most plane crashes in the U.S occur near airports during the critical phases.
+These phases involve complex maneuvers and have a higher accident rate due to the proximity to the ground and other obstacles, increasing the likelihood of plane crashes.
+Small airports and rural areas can also be common sites for air crashes, especially for general aviation and private aircraft, due to varying levels of airport infrastructure and air traffic control.

 What are Hull Losses?